soynassir/soynassir/README.md

 - 👀 I’m interested in Web Development, Crypto and NFT Art
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on any of my projects
-- 📫 How to reach me @soynassir
+- 📫 How to reach me @soynassir or at soynassir@outlook.com

 <!---
 soynassir/soynassir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.